 - Round-trip airfare to and within the United States;

 - Housing (generally shared with other program fellows);

-- Accident and sickness medical insurance coverage (does not cover pre-existing conditions);
+- Accident and sickness medical insurance coverage (does not cover pre-existing conditions); and

-- An allowance for meals and incidentals during the academic program;
+- An allowance for meals and incidentals during the academic program.

 - have commitment to introduce or enhance aspects of U.S. studies into their curricula or to offer specialized seminars/workshops for education professionals in U.S. studies or related fields;

-- be citizens of and residents in Uzbekistan; and
+- be citizens of Uzbekistan; and

-- have submitted a complete application.
+- submit a complete application.